bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.382050524934383in"} -->

-Let\'s take a look at what happens when we put it into CodePen.
-So, what I have here is the HTML that\'s needed to make a really kind of cool, collapsible navigation bar.
-It\'s the kind where it\'s regular when it\'s large screen, but when you make it small, you get this little like hamburger icon.
+Let&apos;s take a look at what happens when we put it into CodePen.
+So, what I have here is the HTML that&apos;s needed to make a really kind of cool, collapsible navigation bar.
+It&apos;s the kind where it&apos;s regular when it&apos;s large screen, but when you make it small, you get this little like hamburger icon.
 Well, as you can see, this is not a good-looking page yet.
-And it\'s not up to me to add the CSS, because I\'m trying to use Bootstrap classes.
+And it&apos;s not up to me to add the CSS, because I&apos;m trying to use Bootstrap classes.
 So, I want to walk through with you the things that you would need to do in order to get this to work.